Nursing (NURS)

 Semester Corequisite: NURS 4222, NURS 4415

 Focuses on the professional nurse's role in working with culturally diverse populations in the community, exploring contemporary public health problems, and working collaboratively with the community as part of the interprofessional team.
 Introduction to and application of social and health promotion theories and frameworks that guide community-based, population focused practice and research.
 Skill development in community assessment, program planning, and interventions to help identified populations within the community achieve and maintain their optimal level of health.
 Attention to social determinants of health and relevant health policy.
-Formerly NURS 406 and NURS 417.
-Students may not earn credit in NURS 4417 after completing NURS 406 and NURS 417.
+Satisfies GE D/UD-4 (for nursing students), DI designation.
 Department consent required.
 Materials fee required.
 Three hours lecture, six hours clinical lab.
-Satisfies the Upper Division Social Sciences GE requirement D, for nursing students.

 NURS 4510.
 Community/Public Health Promotion.
 Units: 3